 Hey, it’s Jonathan.
-The question is how much do you pay your crews and your employees.
-I can’t give out specific numbers, video, and I can’t tell you exactly what we pay because too many people watch this, and some stuff we do have to keep private at our company, I can’t disclose anything.
-I will tell you that we’re in Texas, and depending where you’re at the country, this numbers are going to vary.
+The question is, “How much do you pay your lawn care crews and your employees?”
+I can’t give out specific numbers because we do have to keep some things private at our company.
+I will tell you that we’re in Texas, and depending where you are in the country, the numbers are going to vary.

-You want to take that into consideration.
-Generally for crews, our numbers are going to range in $8 to $14 an hour range for crews.
-For lawn mowing crews, the technician that are doing spray and fertilization, we controlling services that’s where anywhere in the 20′s to 40′s, 40,000 per year varies.
-Management level people.
-Making anywhere in the 30′s, 50, 60′s and up just depend on who you are and what you contribute.
+Generally for crews, our numbers are going to range from $8 to $14 an hour.
+For our technicians that do the weed control and pest control services, we pay anywhere in the $20,000-$40,000 a year.
+Management level people make anywhere in the 30′s to 60′s just depending on who you are and what you contribute.

-It’s all over the board, and it’s based on what they bring to the table and what they do.
-More and more we are shifting away from hourly, and salary pay to pay for performance.
-I think that you really want to try to strive for that.
-Pay for performance and bonuses come with a lot of risk and challenges so it’s not.
-Just because you ever pay for performance program doesn’t guarantee success, for example if you’re not careful and you’re doing paper performance you can really lead to lesser quality to poor quality.
+It’s all over the board, and it’s based on what they bring to the table.
+More and more we are shifting away from hourly and salary pay, to pay for performance.
+I think that you really want to strive for that.
+Pay for performance and bonuses comes with a lot of risk and challenges though.
+For example, if you’re not careful and you’re doing pay for performance, it can lead to lesser quality performance.

-Again that’s why it’s also difficult for me to give you hourly rates because we don’t really, we try to stay away from hourly rates and there’s paid real common in the industry to do pay by the day, but I’d also encourage you when you’re doing that stuff, to be very careful of the overtime loss.
+It’s real common in the industry to pay by the day.
+But, I’d encourage you to be very careful of the overtime loss.
 If you pay by the day, that does not get you around overtime.
-If you give a guy a $100, or $120 a day and he’s working more hours than let’s say your minimum publish rate your company 8.25/hr.

-Feel free to ask more a specific question if you like, and I’ll try to give you as much information as I can.
+Feel free to ask a more specific question if you’d like and I’ll try to give you as much information as I can.
 Thanks.